 Photo out of focus: This one is easy to solve…support your phone with a small box about 6″ tall, in order to hold it steady.
 The box should be either white or wrapped with aluminum foil to reflect more light back onto the piece…serves two purposes!

-Lighting: I use natural light, which for me is usually a window ledge in the studio.
+Lighting: I use natural light, which for me is usually a window ledge in the studio which faces south.
 Morning light on a cloudy day seems to work best for me.
 I find that bright sun casts too many shadows and late in the day shots tend to be too yellow.
-Once you get a feel for the right time of day and cloud cover, shoot several pieces so that you have some ready to go.
+Once you get a feel for the right time of day and cloud cover, your success rate will go way up.
 You can edit/fix some lighting issues with adjustments in the photo program on your phone.
 I have found that the most useful ones to try are “exposure”, “contrast”, and “cast”, this is not a miracle cure however!
 If it is a sunny day and you can’t wait for the clouds, you can try taping a large piece of paper over the

 window to filter the light.
 Test out different windows and angles to the light.
 You can also try hovering apiece of white paper such as an envelope over the piece to get some nice reflected light.
 This is when a third arm comes in handy…I somehow always manage to do this on my own and I hardly ever drop my phone!

 Background: Blank 5”x7” index cards make for a nice clean white background.
 However when shooting on a white background, be sure to make a “frame” around your piece of a more neutral color, otherwise your image will likely be overexposed.
-In the photo showing my set up, I simply cut a square out of a catalog page.
+In the photo showing my set up, I have cut a window/square out of a catalog page.
 This same tip works for shooting on a black background…you have to balance what the camera sees.
-The easiest is to use a neutral background…for instance some gray paper.
+Or you can use a neutral background…for instance some gray paper.
 Before posting, I edit/crop the catalog page out of the photo and rotate/adjust the angle of the piece as necessary.

 Weird reflections: You may notice a weird pink glow on your piece…if you are white, this could be coming from your face or hands, or that pink jacket you are wearing.
 You can experiment with where you are standing with relation to the piece and the light source, and make sure that your clothing is neutral in color.